This post contains affiliate links.

 Toothbrush and toothpaste

 Bobby pins – Inevitably I lose them all in the first few months until I just have a sacred two or three that I guard with my life until I get home.
 Am I the only one?

 Shampoo/conditioner/face wash – This is optional but I like to pack it if I can fit it because it’s so nice to shower when we arrive after a long day (or more) of traveling.
 If you arrive late and the shops are closed you’ll be stuck sleeping in that greasy travel feeling ’til morning and I hate it.

-I’m staring at a jumbled pile of chargers and wires as I write this and it’s not surprising that this list is longer than you may originally think.
-All the tech we lug around with us from country to country includes…
+I’m staring at a jumbled pile of chargers and wires as I write this and it’s not surprising that this carry on packing list for tech is longer than you may originally think.
+All the tech I lug around with me from country to country includes…

 2 universal adaptors

 Kindle – I used to be on the fence about them but kindles are absolutely essential for sanity.
 During long term travel books in English are hard to find and usually way too expensive to justify buying anyway.

 VPN subscription – In very unscientific terms, VPNs basically route your internet browsing through any country you choose.
 I use Vypr VPN and it lets me access websites with geographical restrictions like Netflix and HBO.
 Click here to get three free months when you sign up for VyprVpn.Use this link to get 25% off the annual plan.